zaxguo/p1-kernel/docs/ssh-proxy.md

 ### Copy files to/from the server
 Just drag and drop the files between VSCode's file list and your local directory.

-### Windows VSCode troubleshooting
+### Troubleshooting

-Windows auto update may break VSCode's ssh configuration that worked previously.
-In this case, deleting (or moving to other places) the .vscode-server folder on granger and portal may solved the problem.
+Things like Windows auto update may break VSCode's ssh configuration that worked previously.
+In this case, deleting (or moving to other places) the .vscode-server folder on the course servers (under the p1-kernel/ directory), close the remote connection, and close the local VSCode program.
+Then start from a clean slate.

-If things break, report:
+If things still break, seek help from the online discussion forum.
+Provide the following information:

 - the error message of VSCode
 - the PowerShell output when you try to connect to **granger1** from the PowerShell command line
-- the PowerShell output when you try to connect to **cs portal** from the PowerShell command line
 - any recent Windows/VSCode updates
+- any other relevant information